home espresoo machine guide

 Every espresso machine is unique.
 It is manufactured differently, with varying temperatures and steam pressures, producing different results.

 After reading this blog, it's crucial to experiment with your machine to get the best out of it.
+This may also mean adjusting or buying a slightly different coffee grind to get the best flavour.

 3. Coffee Grinder